Film and Video as Historical Sources

 Film and video dramas can be studied as testimony to the times of their production by providing a photographic record of the natural and human landscape, and they can also bear witness to social and personal features, or to looks (haircut, dress style, ways of moving, proxemics)—intangible aspects of a moment in time that otherwise are difficult to document under most circumstances.

-The documentary value of African feature films is especially pronounced in terms of the images they preserve of historical physical spaces.
+African feature films are especially a treasure trove for records of images of historical physical spaces.
 The works of the initial four decades of African filmmaking, corresponding to the later part of the 20th century, were mostly filmed outdoors and in settings that had been barely modified for filming.
 Even for interior scenes, studio sets or on-purpose reconstructions were extremely rare.
 The interiors in early West African films chronicle for the most part the look, layout, furniture, and ornamentation of actual work and living areas, that is, the spaces where spontaneous formal or intimate social relations took place.
 In the years following decolonization, the bare look of the offices of local businesses or government services, the spacious but sparsely appointed villas of the post-independence educated elite, the crowded courtyards where humbler urban dwellers rented rooms or apartments, the rustic homes in the villages, locations where common men and women lived their personal dramas, sorrows, and joys, were captured in the low-budget films nearly as they were in daily life.
 These spaces have been transformed in the time since these movies were filmed.
 Were it not for the feature movies made in those days, it would be much harder to imagine the look of early postcolonial African societies.

 Cities in Early African Filmmaking